 - Students completing the program will be well-prepared to continue on in PhD programs in systems engineering, financial engineering, operations research, or infrastructure engineering.

 Our faculty bring experience and expertise from engineering and data science.
-Leaders of the MEng in Risk Engineering are:
+Leaders of the Master of Engineering in Risk Engineering are:

 Research interests include mathematical models for integrating scientific information on natural, technical, and social systems; Bayesian network modeling with application to environmental and human health regulation and decision making; novel approaches to climate change assessment, combining risk analysis, game theory, and agent-based modelling.

 The Master of Engineering in Risk Engineering is a 30-credit degree distributed as: